Resembli/website/CONTRIBUTING.md

-# Contributing to Resembli UI
+# Contributing to these docs

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: